mtlynch/mtlynch.io/content/notes/zig-unit-test-c-project/index.md

 ## Creating the first unit test

-Now that I can call the C `us_base64_encode` function through a nice Zig wrapper, I'm ready to start writing unit tests to verify that the C implementation of base64 encoding is correct.
+Now that I can call the C `us_base64_encode` function through a nice Zig wrapper, I'm ready to start writing unit tests to verify that the C implementation is correct.

 The first thing I need to do is make a couple of small adjustments to my `build.zig` file so that the unit tests can access libc and uStreamer's C source files: